Sourabh06/next-TedxCollegeTest/README.md

 # TEDxIIMRanchi test website

+inspired from TEDxDTU website

 ## Notes

 - main branch in use
+- content to be updated
+- issues with spotlight need to be checked
+- partners page to be added
-- dark mode, alignment, signup forms and email integration is WIP
+- dark mode, alignment, signup forms and email integration are WIP

 ### Requirements